QuantEcon/lecture-python-programming.myst/lectures/oop_intro.md

 It works as follows

 * The program has a state corresponding to the values of its variables.
-* Functions are called to act on these data.
+* Functions are called to act on and transform the state.
-* Data are passed back and forth via function calls.
+* Final outputs are produced via a sequence of function calls.

 Two other important paradigms are [object-oriented programming](https://en.wikipedia.org/wiki/Object-oriented_programming) (OOP) and [functional programming](https://en.wikipedia.org/wiki/Functional_programming).

-In the OOP paradigm data and functions are "bundled together" into "objects" (and functions in this context are referred to as **methods**).
+In the OOP paradigm, data and functions are bundled together into "objects" --- and functions in this context are referred to as **methods**.

+Methods are called on to transform the data contained in the object.

-* think of a Python list that contains data and exposes methods such as `append()` and `count()`
+* Think of a Python list that contains data and has methods such as `append()` and `pop()` that transform the data.

 Functional programming languages are built on the idea of composing functions.